 SEND Provision at Chauncy – a guide for schools and parents

 - There is no 1-1 provision unless specifically outlined in Section F of an EHCP and funded by Higher Needs Funding.
 The maximum HNF would fund a third of a student’s lessons

-• We have exactly 1500 students and transition between lessons is busy.
+- We have 1482 students and transition between lessons and 8 buildings is busy

-• We aim to offer some whole class support available for lower ability groups.
+- We offer some whole class support available for lower ability groups

-• Students who swear at adults are excluded.
+- Students who swear at adults are suspended

-• We have a counsellor 2 days a week to support our 1500 students.
+- We have a counsellor 2 days a week to support our 1482 students